Updated on

 Atrial fibrillation is one of the most common heart arrhythmias.
 It may be abbreviated as AFib or AF.
 AFib causes an irregular and often rapid heart rhythm.
 This can lead to abnormal blood flow and the development of clots.
 AFib increases the risk of events such as stroke, heart failure, and myocardial ischemia or heart attack.

-The majority of the dangers, signs, and symptoms from AFib are linked to how quickly the heart beats and how frequently rhythm abnormalities take place.
+Most of the signs, symptoms and long term risks from AFib are linked to how quickly the heart beats and how frequently rhythm abnormalities take place.
 AFib symptoms may only last a short while.
 There is a chance that an atrial fibrillation episode will go away on its own.
 Alternatively, the condition can persist and require treatment.
 Treatment options include:

 Nursing Process

 In an inpatient setting, the nurse may care for patients with AFib.
 Monitoring may be the only required action, while sustained AFib will require further intervention.
-The nurse can educate the patient on medication compliance for hypertension and cardiovascular disease.
+The nurse can educate the patient on medication compliance for hypertension and cardiovascular disease, depending on the underlying cause of the Afib.
 The patient should also be informed about the signs of a stroke and other possible complications as well as when to contact a healthcare provider.

 Nursing Assessment